erichgess/erichgess.github.io/source/_posts/2014-03-06-building-a-rabbitmq-library-in-f-number.markdown

 ##### Problem 2 Needs
 This is purely aesthetic.
 The more I worke in F#, the more I find writing up classes and implementing interfaces to feel a bit "ehhh".
 So I want to make the way a developer uses and interacts with RabbitMQ to be more functional.
 This is a bit more vague than I'd like, because this will require a bit more learning on my part; which is why I put it here!

+##### Scope
+At the end of all of this, my library will do just provide these three features:

+1. Connect to or create a specified queue on a RabbitMQ server
+1. Provide a way to publish messages to the queue
+1. Provide a way to read messages from the queue

+Behind the scenes it will do whatever setup/teardown is needed to get those 3 features to work.